Part 4

 flaky-update-dep-dd78944f4-zczmw 0/1 Running 0 90s

 Let's roll back to the previous version.
-This may come in handy if you ever are in a panic mode and need to roll an update back:
+This may come in handy, if you ever are in a panic mode and need to roll an update back:

 $ kubectl rollout undo deployment flaky-update-dep